 2016 ja pg084 slider

-Most people tend to believe that the elections back in the day were more civil than the politics were have today but that simply isn’t the case as this election proves that negativity and mudslinging have been a part of politics for a very long time.
+Most people tend to believe that the elections back in the day were more civil than the politics of today, but that simply isn’t the case as this election proves that mudslinging has been a part of U.S. politics for a very long time.

-The Democratic Republicans for their part are hitting back with claims that the Federalist were cozying up to Great Britain and there are also using Jay’s Treaty which eased tensions with Britain and the United States to back up these ideas that the Federalists will turn the United States into a monarchy or aristocracy like much like Britain.
+The Democratic Republicans for their part are hitting back with claims that the Federalists were cozying up to Great Britain and the Republicans are also using Jay’s Treaty (which eased tensions with Britain and the United States) to back up these ideas that the Federalists will turn the United States into a monarchy or aristocracy much like Britain.

 Hamilton Profile Canonical resize 1200x0 70

-Despite being a member of the Federalist Party, Alexander Hamilton had concocted a plan that would’ve denied John Adams the opportunity to become president as some political disagreements were dividing both Hamilton and Adams.
+Despite being a member of the Federalist Party, Alexander Hamilton had concocted a plan that would’ve denied John Adams the opportunity to become president; The reasoning behind this was due to political disagreements between Hamilton and Adams.

 1200px ElectoralCollege1796.svg

-By the time all of the votes are counted for, John Adams emerged as the winner with 71 electoral votes making him the first vice president to become president in U.S. history.
+John Adams emerged as the winner with 71 electoral votes making him the second U.S. President and the first Vice President to become President in American history.

-Thomas Pinckney came in third with 59 electoral votes, Aaron Burr came in fourth receiving 30 electoral votes and all the other candidates either got 15 or least votes.
+Thomas Pinckney came in third with 59 electoral votes, Aaron Burr came in fourth receiving 30 electoral votes and all the other candidates either got 15 or less votes.

-If you like this kind of content, be sure to leave your thoughts down below in the comment section and be sure to follow Lace ‘Em Up on Twitter @laceemupoffice and you can follow me also on Twitter @hakeemfullerton and I’ll see you in the next article.
+If you like this kind of content, be sure to leave your thoughts down below and be sure to follow Lace ‘Em Up on Twitter @laceemupoffice and you can follow me also on Twitter @hakeemfullerton and I’ll see you in the next article.

 Leave a Reply